grapa-dev/grapa/README.md

 Bit shift left.
 An effet of multiplying by 2 for every bit shifted.

 #### `>>` number
 Bit shift left.
-An effet of dividing by 2 for every bit shifted.
+An effect of dividing by 2 for every bit shifted.

 #### `|`
 Bitwise or.